shirat74/dvipdfm-x/README.md

 * Support for OpenType and TrueType font including partial support for OpenType Layout GSUB Feature for finding glyphs and vertical writing.
-* Support for CJK-LaTeX and HLaTeX with Subfont Definition Files.
+* Support for CJK-LaTeX and HLaTeX with SubFont Definition Files.
 * Support for various legacy multi-byte encodings via PostScript CMap Resources.
 * Unicode related features: Unicode as an input encoding and